 Because bypass diodes allow the inverter to “skip over” shaded panels instead of operating at their lower current, the IV curve of an array that is partially shaded will look different than that of an unshaded array.

 To help mitigate these effects, manufacturers integrate bypass diodes into their modules.
-A bypass diode can be thought of as an on/off switch, which conducts any amount of current when it is “on” and conversely cannot conduct current when it is off.
-A diode has much less resistance than a shaded module, so when the diode is turned on, it effectively shorts out the shaded module by routing the string current through the diode (and around the module) rather than through the shaded solar cells.
+A bypass diode can be thought of as an on/off switch, which conducts any amount of current when it is “on” and, conversely, cannot conduct current when it is “off.”
+When the diode is turned on, it effectively shorts out the shaded module by routing the string current through the diode (and around the module) rather than through the shaded solar cells.

 Because bypass diodes allow the inverter to “skip over” shaded panels instead of operating at their lower current, the IV curve of an array that is partially shaded will look different than that of an unshaded array.
 The resulting IV curve may look like the blue curve on the right in Figure 2, with a corresponding power-voltage curve shown in green.
 As you can see, there are two distinct operating points at which power is “maximized” - a global maximum where the array operates at a higher current and lower voltage, and a local maximum where the array operates at a lower current and higher voltage.
 The global maximum occurs when the shaded modules are bypassed, and the local maximum occurs when the shaded modules are not bypassed.